The 411 on Denison Admission Interviews

 For virtual interviews, you may need to do a bit of preparation.
 We recommend testing the interview link, camera, and microphone (we want to see and hear you!), making sure you have a good stable wifi connection, and setting yourself up in a space where you won’t be interrupted for about 30 minutes.

-We begin interviewing students as early as the spring of their junior year, and interviews must be completed by our Regular Decision deadline of January 15 of a student’s senior year.
+We begin interviewing prospective first-year students as early as the spring of their junior year, and interviews must be completed by our Regular Decision deadline of January 15 of a student’s senior year.
+Prospective transfer students are also welcome to interview, and should interview before their application deadline - either November 15 or April 15.
 Don’t wait until the last minute to sign up – if you plan to apply to Denison, we recommend sitting for an interview early in the process.

 We do not have a standardized set of questions; all of our interviewers will ask different questions.
 In fact, we would prefer to have a more open conversation.
 Our goal in an interview is to get to know you outside of what you are able to share in your application.
 Relationships are critical at Denison, and this is an opportunity for us to start a relationship with you at Denison.